Understanding Sleep Disorders and Comorbid Conditions

 Such arousal further increases tension, causing blood vessels to constrict and eventually increase blood pressure, hence gradually leading to hypertension and other cardiovascular diseases.

-Risks of High Blood Pressure Due to Insomnia
+Risks of High Blood Pressure Due To Insomnia

 Chronic insomnia is at extreme risk of developing hypertension alongside the associated conditions.
 Long-term high blood pressure will result in serious chronic diseases, which include heart disease, stroke, and kidney diseases.